Mekelle: 19th century

 The credit for Mekelle's growth into a regional capital goes to atse Yohannes IV who made Mekelle political capital of his expanding state.
 He must have chosen the place for its strategic proximity both to rich agricultural areas (of Raya Azebo) and to the Afar salt country.
-Mekelle's position on the route to Shewa, the power base of fitawurary's main rival Menelik could have been another factor.
+Mekelle's position on the route to Shewa, the power base of Yohannes's main rival Menelik could have been another factor.
 Three institutions still important for modern Mekelle were founded by Yohannes.
-The grand palace built in 1882–84 by the Tigrayan engineer Engedashet Kassa Sehul (takes as an example the construction technique of other buildings present in the Tigrai at the time of the Axumite kingdom and the buildings of the peasants and sacred churches of the Tigrai) and forms the historic center of Mekelle.
+The grand palace built in 1882–84 by the Italian architect Giacomo Naretti forms the historic center of Mekelle.
 The large market Edaga Senuy ("Monday Market").
 The church, at Debre Gennet Medhane Alem, built after the return from Raya Azebo campaign in 1871.

 In the 1880s, Mekelle became Ethiopia's capital city.
 Among the factors that further accelerated Mekele's growth and urbanization were the establishment of residential quarters by the "nobility" and court servants, the prominence of the amole salt market and the subsequent establishment of local and foreign trading and occupational communities, and Mekelle's strategic position as a transit center for commodities of the long-distance trade routes of northeastern Ethiopia, attached to the Red Sea ports, and to northern and central Ethiopia.
 By establishing a market in Mekelle, Yohannes could draw on the northern trade routes as well as the salt caravan routes to the town, capitalizing on his political leverage.

 The succession of atse Menelik II of Shewa signaled a trading reorientation from northern to southern Ethiopia (centered in Shewa).
 The new capital Addis Ababa quickly outstripped Mekelle, which, however, retained its political importance as the district and regional administration center of Enderta and Tigray respectively through the 20th century, and its economic role in the Ethiopian salt trade.

 During the Italian War of 1895–96, Mekelle became an important site in the conflict.
 After the fall of Adwa in spring 1895, ras Mengasha Yohannes retreated from his father's capital Mekelle following the advice of atse Menelik II.
 Mekelle was occupied by the Italians without a shot and integrated into the Colonia Eritrea; from here the Italians extended their occupation south, up to Ambalage.
 The Italian army established their fort near the Enda Eyesus church above Mekelle in October 1895.
 After the re-occupation of Ambalage in late 1895, the fort was besieged by Ethiopian troops, who cut the Italians' water supply.
 When the Italians surrendered in January 1896, Menelik allowed them to retreat to their stronghold Adigrat, probably hoping to prevent an escalation of the conflict, and he appointed his own governor over Enderta at Mekelle, dejazmach Tedla Abaguben, in order to check the rebellious Tigrayan princes.